Clicky

 • They’ll advise you on your tax obligations

-Here is a table of some of the best accountants in the contracting industry:
+Here is a table of some of the best-known accountants in the industry.

-With that out of the way, it’s time to discuss how to actually pick the right contractor accountant.
+With that out of the way, it’s time to discuss picking the right contractor accountant.

 1. What qualifications do they have?